 Embassy or Consulate of Cuba for up-to-date information.

 Proof of insurance

 You must present proof of comprehensive travel insurance to enter Cuba.
 Travellers who plan to participate in high-risk sports or sporting competitions and travellers of 70 years of age and older are required to purchase additional

 Customs authorities can confiscate items they believe aren’t for your personal use.
 Items that draw heavily on electricity and equipment using satellite technology, may also be confiscated.

-The list of duty free items that you can take into Cuba is limited, and if not considered for personal use, may be seized.
+The list of duty free items that you can take into Cuba is limited and can be seized if they are considered not for personal use.